 - Meanwhile, cook the quinoa according to package instructions, adding a dash of salt and olive oil to the cooking water.
 (For 1 cup of quinoa, you'll add 3 cups of water.
 Bring to a boil, then cover, reduce heat to medium low and simmer until water is absorbed, 15 to 20 minutes.)

 - Now let's add flavor to the cooked quinoa!
-In a non-stick pan, heat 2 tbsp olive oil over medium heat.
+In a non-stick pan, heat 2 tablespoon olive oil over medium heat.
 Stir in garlic and cook very briefly and then add the canned diced tomato.
 Season with salt and pepper and cook for 4-6 minutes, stirring occasionally.
 Now, stir in the cooked quinoa.
 Once warmed through, add the chopped fresh mint.
 Stir to combine and remove from heat.
 Off heat, add chopped red onions, feta cheese and more fresh mint leaves for garnish

 - Time to grill the lamb chops!
 Heat an a gas grill (or an indoor grill pan) over high heat (make sure the grill is super hot) add the lamb chops and grill for about 2 minutes.
 Flip the chops over and cook for another 3 minutes for medium-rare or 3 ½ minutes for medium (internal temperature should register 125 degrees F for medium-rare or 135 degrees F for medium).
 Let the chops rest for 10 minutes before serving.